 Re-use your tea bag

 The above also works if you use ground coffee; again, it will be weaker, but you could run hot water through the coffee grounds of a coffee maker again, you'll double up on how much coffee you get from a pack, and it works well.
 If you like your coffee on the weaker side, this one is a must!

 Only drink tap water days.

 It makes sense to take fewer baths and showers to keep water usage at a lower level.
 You don't want to skip them entirely if you still want people to come near you, but limiting the number of showers etc., you have is an excellent way to conserve water.
 Baths are better in regards to the amount of water you use, as some showers can use 10 litres of water a minute, so if you are showering, try and keep it to as short a time as possible; 2 minutes being the optimum showering time to help keep your utility bills as low as possible.

-Baths use less water, and what water you use for your bath can be kept in the bath and used for flushing the toilet.
+Surprisingly, baths use less water, and what water you use for your bath can be kept in the bath and used for flushing the toilet.
 The water can also be used for watering the plants and grass, ensuring that no water is wasted at all.
 Don't forget that some customers can get free water-saving devices from their water companies, which help reduce water usage and keep bills down, and is a great place to start on a water conservation misison!

 Following on from the bath /shower frugal saving, only flushing your loo once a day is an excellent way to save water, if not a little gross.
 Please, for the love of all that is holy, only do this for liquids; please flush solids immediately!

 If you want to flush as normal , invest in a hippo bag that fills up space in your water cistern.
 You may be able to get one free, which means your toilet will use less water to fill up the cistern.
 You could also consider filling up a larger fizzy drink bottle with water and popping that in your cistern, which will do the same job as the hippo bag.